 Your body needs to take in energy in order for you to put out energy—and that means calories.
 If you’re skipping meals or limiting your food intake, you might find that you’re particularly sluggish.
 That’s likely because your body is fighting to stay awake, without having enough fuel to run on.
 Fruits and veggies, along with grains, proteins, and healthy fats will help keep your body moving (and thinking!) at its full potential by delivering the necessary nutrients to all your muscles, and your mind.

 The same goes for not drinking.
-One study showed that mild dehydration could bring down your mood and your energy (4).
-So make sure you’re sipping throughout the day.
-(To help you drink more water, check out these water infusion recipes.)
+One study showed that mild dehydration could bring down your mood and your energy, so make sure you’re sipping throughout the day (4).
+To help you drink more water and stay hydrated, check out these water infusion recipes.

 5. Mental health conditions

 It’s not just physical ailments that can hinder your liveliness during the day, but your mentality, too.
 Stress, anxiety, and depression can all make you feel lethargic and unmotivated to move.
 Science backs this up.
-One study links job and work-family conflict to physical, emotional, and emotional fatigue (5).
-Another says there’s an association between tiredness and psychiatric disorders (6).
+One study linked job and work-family conflict to physical, emotional, and emotional fatigue (5).
+Another found that there’s an association between tiredness and psychiatric disorders (6).

 How to Beat Tiredness and Boost Energy

 Also, exercise has been shown to increase those energy-producing mitochondria that keep your body’s cells working.
-There’s a ton of research out there on this particular topic, showing that exercise—high-intensity intervals in particular—can help with mitochondria maintenance, even as we age (7).
-The endorphins you’ll feel post-sweat should also give you a little more pep.
+There’s a ton of research out there on this particular topic, showing that exercise—high-intensity intervals in particular—can help with mitochondria maintenance, even as we age.
+The endorphins you’ll feel post-sweat should also give you a little more pep (7).